yllkaberisha/CommerceCrafter/README.md

 - **Users**: Browse and buy products, view and manage your orders.
 - **Admins**: Access comprehensive tools for product, user, and order management.

+### Additional Documentation

+For more detailed information, please refer to the accompanying PDF documentation included in the project files.

 ### Thank You

 Thank you for choosing CommerceCrafter for your eCommerce needs!